ZS6EZ's QSLing Status Report

 Total: .

-263 600
+291 600

 For the moment, all the logs I have are on LotW except for some ZS8MI QSOs:

 • Some of ZS5AEN's QSOs as ZS8MI have not been uploaded.
 Gerard did not log times for many of his QSOs.
 I've managed to reconstruct many of the times from incoming QSL requests, but there are approximately 1500 QSOs for which no times are available.
 If you made a QSO with him that has not appeared on LotW, please send me the time.
-I'll add your QSO, and maybe I can use the information to reconstruct a few more times and thus add a few more QSOs.
+I'll add your QSO, and maybe I can use the information to reconstruct a few other times and thus add a few more QSOs.

 Email requests